TosbackCgusBridge-Bot/CGUs-versions/Ubuntu/Terms of Service.md

 Further reading

+*   Ubuntu Desktop Weekly Update: January 22, 2018 ›
 *   Your first robot: Introduction to the Robot Operating System \[2/5\] ›
 *   Tutorial: Continuous delivery of snaps with Circle CI ›
 *   Canonical brings Slack to the snap ecosystem ›
-*   Spectre Mitigation Updates Available for Testing in Ubuntu Proposed ›
+*   Spectre mitigation updates available for testing in Ubuntu Proposed ›
-*   LXD Weekly Status #30 ›